 Finally, it’s worth noting that you will sometimes have to create your own links.
 For instance, if you are a plumber in London then you should submit your details to one or two established directories.
 That’s a sensible move.
 However, the overall point this article is making is that if you put time and effort into creating the right sort of content then you will reap the rewards in the long run.
 Content marketing is something you have to get right.

-Passion Digital have a dedicated search engine optimization team.
-If you’re interested in what we could offer you then please get in contact with Mike via the contact form located on our SEO page.
+Passion Digital have a dedicated search engine optimisation team.
+If you’re interested in what we could offer you then please get in touch.